SciCrunch/SPARC-Citations/citation_markdown.md

 ## Dataset Citations
     DOI: doi:10.17504/protocols.io.b2qgqdtw [Protocol]
-    Citation: Phillips, R., Jaffey, D., & Powley, T. (2021).
-Protocol for chronic implantation of patch electrodes on the gastric muscle wall of the rat v1. https://doi.org/10.17504/protocols.io.b2qgqdtw
+    Citation: Protocol for chronic implantation of patch electrodes on the gastric muscle wall of the rat v1.
+(2021). https://doi.org/10.17504/protocols.io.b2qgqdtw

 ## Effects of vagal efferent blockade on gastric motility and emptying during cervical vagus nerve stimulation measured with magnetic resonance imaging in rats